-The PGA Tour begins the 2026 Florida Swing this week with the Cognizant Classic in The Palm Beaches, Feb.
-26 – March 1.
+The PGA Tour’s 2026 Florida Swing is underway with the Cognizant Classic in The Palm Beaches, running through Sunday.

-The Cognizant Classic venue is the Champion Course at PGA National Resort & Spa, and the field is filled with 56 PGA Tour winners combining for 141 TOUR titles.
+The venue is the Champion Course at PGA National Resort & Spa, and the field includes 56 PGA Tour winners with a total of 141 TOUR titles.

-World No. 11 Ben Griffin, No. 25 Ryan Gerard, and No. 29 Shane Lowry join five-time Major winner Brooks Koepka in the field.
-Also competing are 14-time TOUR winner Adam Scott, who won this event a decade ago, and 2014 FedEx Cup Champion Billy Horschel.
+World No. 11 Ben Griffin, No. 25 Ryan Gerard, and No. 29 Shane Lowry join five-time Major winner Brooks Koepka, who is making his eighth start in this event.

-Defending champion Joe Highsmith returns to the course where he defeated both Jacob Bridgeman and 2025 U.S. Open winner J.J.
+Defending champion Joe Highsmith returns to the course where he beat both Jacob Bridgeman and reigning U.S. Open winner J.J.
 Spaun by two strokes.

 The Washington native became the 17th player to earn his first Tour title in this event, and the fifth in the last seven years.
-In addition to Highsmith, the Cognizant Classic will welcome six other previous champions, including Austin Eckroat (2024), Chris Kirk (2023), Keith Mitchell (2019), Camilo Villegas (2010), Matt Kuchar (2002), and Scott.
+Five previous champions are also in the field, including Austin Eckroat (2024), Chris Kirk (2023), Keith Mitchell (2019), Camilo Villegas (2010), Matt Kuchar (2002), and Scott.

 For over four decades, the Cognizant Classic in The Palm Beaches has been a much-anticipated event on the schedule and within the South Florida community and a force for good, supporting over 50 area charities.